phac-nml/ncov-dehoster/README.md

 # ncov-dehoster

 ## About:
-Nextflow pipeline that removes human reads from SARS-CoV-2 Illumina and Nanopore sequencing data.
+Nextflow pipeline that removes human reads from SARS-CoV-2 Illumina or Nanopore sequencing data.
+Basic details for the three available pipelines are as follows:

-**Illumina** - Competitive mapping approach with bwa mem to remove human reads from the input fastq files while maintaining as many viral reads as possible
+**Illumina Paired Pipeline \(v0.1.0)** - Competitive mapping approach using [bwa mem](http://bio-bwa.sourceforge.net/bwa.shtml) to remove human reads from input fastq file pairs while maintaining as many viral reads as possible.

-**Nanopore Minimap2** - Competitive mapping approach based around removing human reads from either input fastq files or barcoded directories while maintaining as many viral reads as possible.
-Strict demultiplexing is recommended before running.
-There is optional fast5 dehosting available in this pipeline as an additional argument.
+**Nanopore Minimap2 Fastq Pipeline \(v0.1.0)** - Competitive mapping approach using [minimap2](https://github.com/lh3/minimap2) to remove human reads from either input fastq files or barcoded fastq directories while maintaining as many viral reads as possible.
+- Strict demultiplexing is *highly recommended* before running (unable to do so after and it improves downstream analyses)
+- Optional fast5 dehosting available with argument `--fast5_directory [dir]`

-**Nanopore Nanostripper** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and then subsequently [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate dehosted, demultiplexed fast5 and fastq files from input fast5 files.
+**Nanopore Nanostripper Fast5 Pipeline \(v0.1.0-Developmental)** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate dehosted, demultiplexed fast5 and fastq files from input fast5 files.

-- *Currently* the nanopore nanostripper dehosting pipeline is rough to run and probably will be for a while.
-For a full 96 sample run it takes 6+ hours to complete.
-You will also have to provide a path to the guppy environment(s), the nanostripper environment and the nanostripper tool itself with the following arguments to generate a completely dehosted run:
+- *Currently Developmental*, the nanopore nanostripper dehosting pipeline is slow (full 96 sample run takes 6+ hours) and not setup well for external users which makes it **unrecommended** to try.
+You will have to provide a path to the guppy environment(s), the nanostripper environment and the nanostripper tool itself with the following arguments to generate a completely dehosted run and then it still may not work correctly:
     - `--guppyGPU <path/to/guppyGPU/env>`
     - `--guppyCPU <path/to/guppyCPU/env>`
     - `--nanostripper_env_path <path/to/nanostripper/env`